cdapio/cdap/cdap-docs/pipelines/source/concepts-design.rst

 stream, write to a table, run a script), and is dependent on the particular plugin used.

-All stages are connected together in a directed acyclic graph (or *DAG*), which is shown in *Hydrator Studio* and in CDAP as a connected series of icons:
+All stages are connected together in a directed acyclic graph (or *DAG*), which is shown in the *CDAP Application Studio* and in CDAP as a connected series of icons:

 .. image:: /_images/fork-in-pipeline.png
    :width: 6in